Maygik/repo-MoreHead/QA.md

 # MoreHead Frequently Asked Questions

 ## 1. Why is there no MoreHead button after entering the game?
-The button only appears after **fully entering the game**, which means after entering the level and being able to control your character.
-You can press ESC and find the MoreHead button in the lower left corner.
+The button appears both **in the lobby** and **after fully entering the game**.
+You can find the MoreHead button in the lower left corner either while in the lobby preparing for a game, or after entering a level (by pressing ESC).

 ## 2. Why are other players wearing my cosmetics?
 Make sure all players have the same version of MoreHead installed.
 If someone hasn't installed the mod, they will see the default appearance, while you might see them wearing your cosmetics.